Lauuren/ENGL105-Unit3/README.md

 ### The Purpose
+The NC_subset data we created can be used to identify the number of teen births across the state, specifically to analyze specific trends in this data.

 ### Potential
-The purpose (what is the data for and who)
+This data can be useful for hospital workers, --, and -- because they have an impact on teen births and witness the effects throughout the community.
 Potential (WHY was the repo created and what might people do with it)